Particle.news

 Overview

-• Butler has been arrested and charged with second-degree murder, malicious wounding, and firearm offenses; he is being held without bond.
+• Butler has been charged with second-degree murder, malicious wounding, and two counts of firearm use in the commission of a felony; he remains in custody without bond at Rappahannock Regional Jail.